COVID-19 Vaccine Information

 Small Business and Child Care Provider Resources

-Please visit the Department of Education (DOE)’s website for the latest information about the 2020-2021 school year, including health and safety measures, and learning models that will be available.
+Please visit the Department of Education (DOE)'s website for the latest information about the 2021-2022 school year, including health and safety measures, and learning models that are available.

-Guidance from Chancellor Carranza for NYC Department of Education (DOE) school personnel about mandated reporter responsibilities and working with ACS to promote child safety:
+Guidance from the NYC Department of Education (DOE) school personnel about mandated reporter responsibilities and working with ACS to promote child safety:

 Guidance from ACS to hospital staff about how to locate caregivers for unaccompanied and unsupervised children, and initiating an SCR report when appropriate: